fengyujia88/academic-CV-new/content/authors/fengy/_index.md

     link: uploads/code.jpg

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'fengyujia@whu.edu.cn'
+email: 'yujia.feng@monash.edu'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 Welcome to my personal website.
 I am a student from mainland China.
-I graduated with a Bachelor's degree in Clinical Medicine from Wuhan University and completed my Master's degree in Internal Medicine with a specialization in Cardiovascular Medicine at Wuhan University.
+I graduated with a Bachelor's degree in Clinical Medicine from Wuhan University and completed my Master's degree in Internal Medicine at Wuhan University.
+I am currently pursuing a Ph.D. in Medicine at Monash University.
-My current research interests lie in the field of cardiovascular medicine, focusing on bioinformatics analysis, cohort studies, clinical trials, meta-analyses, and latent class analyses related to coronary artery disease, myocardial infarction, percutaneous coronary intervention (PCI), and hyperlipidemia.
+My current research interests lie in constructing AI models based on medical imaging.
 {style="text-align: justify;"}